KippAD/portfolio-project-3/README.md

 The only issue found during browser testing was in Safari where the opening input would not allow any keyboard entry, effectively freezing the application before it had begun.
 This issue occurred on a 2021 Macbook, but testing Safari on a different 2015 model did not recreate the error.
 On the older Macbook the application ran exactly as intended, which could indicate that the issue is to do with either the newer machine or a newer version of Safari and not the code itself.

-In all other browsers, the application functioned exactly as anticipated, all user interactions was successful, and the google sheet was always updated appropriately.
+In all other browsers, the application functioned exactly as anticipated, all user interactions were successful, and the google sheet was always updated appropriately.

 [Back to contents](#contents)